System Design Space

 Accessibility shapes component structure

-Forms are long-lived interaction systems
+Forms are long-running interaction scenarios

-i18n changes interface geometry
+Internationalization changes interface geometry

-Permission-aware UX shapes information architecture
+Permission-aware UX changes information architecture

 Form and feedback architecture

-Validation should be layered
+Form validation should be layered

 Autosave needs an explicit lifecycle model